 This course allows exploration of interdisciplinary studies in content fields.
 Students must enroll in the section appropriate to the content field of teaching licensure.
-A major paper related to the content field and indicative of graduate level work is a requirement of this course.
+A major paper related to the content field and indicative of graduate-level work is a requirement of this course.

-EDU 571 METHODS OF TEACHING SOCIAL STUDIES (SECONDARY) (3)

-A discussion of current methods, trends and concepts in teaching the social sciences.
-Emphasis is given to the development of appropriate objectives and to reviewing curricular and instructional materials for teaching of the disciplines of the social sciences.
+EDU 571 METHODS OF TEACHING SOCIAL STUDIES (SECONDARY) (3) A discussion of current methods, trends, and concepts in teaching the social sciences.
+Emphasis is given teaching disciplines of the social sciences.
 Required of all teaching majors in history and social science.
 Instructional methods appropriate for the exceptional, disadvantaged, and culturally different learner will be included.
 Knowledge of and appreciation for cultural diversity is stressed.